CIS565-Fall-2014/Project4-Rasterizer/README.md

 My pipeline applies a simple diffuse Lambertian shading to each fragment stored in my depth buffer.
 Each fragment knows its world-space position, color, and normal.
 Those three pieces of information, along with a light position and light intensity, are all that are needed to compute a diffuse lighting coefficient and perform Lambertian shading.

 Below, you can see the results of adding light contribution to the rendered image using Lambertian shading.
-Without any lighting computations, the image lacks depth.
+Without any lighting, the image lacks all depth.

 ![alt tag](https://raw.githubusercontent.com/drerucha/Project4-Rasterizer/master/renders/cow_flat_with_aa.jpg)